bmwoolf/BinderLoop/README.md

 # BinderLoop
 End to end, closed loop, de novo binder generation for any molecule in computational space.

+## What are we trying to measure?
+A good question to ask is: "What are we trying to measure?"
+What do we need to use in order to measure this effectively?
+What is the point of this pipeline, and what can we measure that we can't do effectively with other methods?

+TODO: answer these questions

 ## Pipeline
 ```bash
 # Step 1: Get toxin sequence manually from UniProt